• Home

-Found It! was organically grown out of the desire and need to...Provide peer support and social activities for adults affected by Autism Spectrum Disorder (ASD) and as well as other developmental and intellectual disabilities.
+Found It! was organically grown out of the desire and need to...Provide peer support and social activities for autistic and neurodiverse adults and as well as other developmental and intellectual disabilities.
 We believe everyone has the right to friendships and support.
 Our goal is to help our members gain the tools needed so they no longer fall through the cracks.

-We started in Solano County because there were not many options for adults who were moderately impacted from D/ID.
-We wanted to make sure everyone had an opportunity to be a part of a peer group or have an active, independent social life.
+We started in Solano County because there were not many options for adults who were moderately impacted by their intellectual/development disability or those that just felt like they did not belong.
+We wanted to make sure everyone had an opportunity to be a part of a peer group and/or have an active, independent social life.
 Most current programs were located outside of the county, cost too much, and/or were designed for those under 18.
-We needed a program of our own, in our own community.
+We needed a program of our own, in our own community and now we do.
+We've Found It, and we hope you do to!

 After searching and seeming to come up short, we “Found It“ within ourselves to create something that we believe is truly special for all Determined Adults and want to share it with you.
 So now, you have Found It!
 Too. ~Alexis and Family